Healthy Homes Assessment Ahuriri

 Draught Stopping Ahuriri

-If a draught could be felt from unreasonable gaps or holes or holes, it needs to be sealed.
+If a draught is perceived as a result of gaps or holes, it needs to be sealed.

 What are unreasonable gaps and holes?

-Check out the complete details of the Healthy Homes draught stopping requirements.
+See the full details to the Healthy Homes draught stopping requirements.

 draught stopping building inspections